doitincloud/authadmin/README.md

 About authadmin
 ---------------

-authadmin provides administrative APIs services for authserver.
+authadmin provides administrative API services for authserver.
 It uses spring boot starters: rest, data and hateoes.
 The authserver provides authentication and authorization services.
 It implemented cached token service, token proxy service and token revoke service on oauth2 client side.